 Most vehicle allowances are treated as taxable income by the IRS.
 Unless an organization uses an IRS-approved accounting procedure to substantiate the business use of the vehicle expenses, that organization should be withholding both income and payroll taxes from the amount.

-To determine whether your company vehicle allowance is fair, you have to start with the after-tax amount.
-In many cases, taxes could eat up 30-40% of the overall amount.
+To determine whether your company vehicle allowance is fair, start with the after-tax amount.
+Taxes could often eat up 30-40% of the overall amount.
 That $600/month allowance (which is really only worth $509 in yesterday's dollars) might shrink to as little as $360!
 (And $360 is only $305 in 2020 dollars.)

 The easiest solution is to switch to a non-taxable vehicle allowance.
 The most accurate and equitable non-taxable plan is the fixed and variable rate allowance.
 This IRS-recommended method is known as FAVR and has been growing in popularity in recent years.